Irgendwer008/Oeffentlichkeitsarbeit-Bot/README.md

 - Probably a linux distribution (tested only on Fedora 40).
 Maybe Windows, but i haven't tested yet.
 You are welcome to do so and report your findings!

-# Folgendes ist noch in der Entwicklung und funktioniert wahrscheinlich nicht, solange dieser Tet noch hier steht :D
+# Folgendes ist noch in der Entwicklung und funktioniert wahrscheinlich nicht, solange dieser Text noch hier steht :D

 ### Requirements for running Oeffentlichkeitsarbeit-Bot